Preview

 Very unlikely.
 This was mostly happening to high-profile SEO bloggers in 2016 when Google ran a large scare campaign against blog networks.
 And it worked like gangbusters, as everyone has been touting their propaganda since.

 Our blog covers in painstaking detail what needs to be done and how to avoid search engines discovering your PBN.
 With all the right safeguards in place, the chance of getting sites deindexed is very low.
-Experienced SEO professionals who still use PBNs advocate treating your PBN sites as legitimate sites rather than a “facade” made-for-link scheme.
+Experienced SEO professionals who still use PBNs argue treating your PBN sites as legitimate sites rather than a “facade” made-for-link scheme.

 Your best and most powerful PBN blogs should look and feel like genuine sites that create genuine value for visitors.
 If you build them like that, there’s no reason to expect manual actions, even from human reviewers.